How to Cultivate a Gritty Mindset for Success

 • Prioritize progress and self-improvement over flawlessness.

-• Develop a growth mindset by believing that abilities and skills can be cultivated.
+• Develop a growth mindset by believing you can cultivate abilities and skills.

 Cultivate Discipline and Self-Control